|

 water leaks.
 Never apply power to a water

 damaged pc.
-If you are able to remove a water damaged hard
+If you are able to remove

 drive from a system, do NOT power up the drive or attempt